ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.hm-rega/README.md

 * (foxriver76) improved error handling in edge cases and more verbose logging on errors

 ### 2.5.2 (2019-12-29)
-* (foxriver76) fixed issue which originated by undefined tclsh alias on CCU for dutycycle.fn script
+* (foxriver76) fixed issue which originated by undefined tclsh alias on CCU for `dutycycle.fn` script

 ### 2.5.1 (2019-12-14)
-* (foxriver76) no longer use adapter.objects
+* (foxriver76) no longer use `adapter.objects`
 * (foxriver76) js-controller v > 2 required

 ### 2.4.12 (2019-09-26)
-* (foxriver76) fixed bug which lead to alarm counter showing number of service messages
+* (foxriver76) fixed bug which leads to alarm counter showing the number of service messages

 ### 2.4.10 (2019-09-17)
-* (foxriver76) we set enum name as translation object again
+* (foxriver76) we set enum name as a translation object again

 ### 2.4.9 (2019-09-04)
-* (foxriver76) fix minor bug which prevented correct room sync
+* (foxriver76) fixed minor bug which prevented correct room sync
 * (foxriver76) in 2.4.6 we implemented the mechanism for hm-rega and rpc, in fact we should only delete hm-rpc devices, because rega will be added on ioB side (can't be done in CCU)

 ### 2.4.7 (2019-08-28)
-* (foxriver76) fixed another legacy bug, which prevented some enums from getting correct name
+* (foxriver76) fixed another legacy bug, which prevented some enums from getting the correct name

 ### 2.4.6 (2019-08-11)
 * (foxriver76) only deleting hm adapter objects from enums